elshads/ApexES.Blazor.ScreenObserver/ApexES.Blazor.ScreenObserver/README.md

 ﻿# ApexES.Blazor.ScreenObserver

-An open-source Blazor library that efficiently tracks viewport and DOM element dimensions in real-time using JSInterop.
-Simplifies creating adaptive layouts by providing a clean C# API to monitor both screen size changes and element dimension variations for responsive UIs.
+An open-source Blazor library that returns the width of screen or any other html element.

 ## Installation